Do the Moon phases have a spiritual meaning? You bet they do…

 Like most esoteric and astrological wisdom, the more conscious you become of it, the more meaning is created for you.
 So the spiritual meaning of the New Moon will mean as little or as much as YOU allow.
 But let’s assume you want to go all in 😉 Here goes…

-The new lunar phase arrives when la Luna is just visible as the sliver of an emerging crescent Moon, in the daytime sky.
+The new Moon phase arrives when old Grandmother Moon has just become visible.
+She is a sliver of light, emerging into the daytime sky.

 Waxing Crescent Moon

 The waxing crescent Moon has a more obvious crescent shape, rising during the daytime and setting in the western evening sky.

 The first quarter Moon forms an astrological square with the Sun, this phase is revealed as a clear “half Moon” shape.
 Light will expand, overtaking the dark quarter.

 Read more: Spiritual Meaning of the First Quarter Moon

 The waxing gibbous Moon is closer to the full Moon phase than to the new.
 This appears as a blossoming disc of light, illuminated from the right in the northern hemisphere, and the left in the south.

 Read more: Spiritual Meaning of the Waxing Gibbous Moon